cml815/portfolio/content/portfolio/health/benefiber.md

 # Benefiber

 I wrote a series of practical and relatable articles on health and lifestyle.
 These blog posts grew organic reach for Benefiber's popular line of fiber supplements.
+Here are some highlights.

 [How digestion changes as we age](https://www.benefiber.com/fiber-in-your-life/fiber-and-wellness/aging-and-digestion/)